Brand entity SEO makes your business a recognized entity in Google's Knowledge Graph and AI search. How it works, why it matters, and how to start.

 The bottom line: In 2026, brands without strong entity signals are invisible to AI search and losing ground in traditional search.

 Your SEO team. $99 per month.
-30 optimized articles, published automatically.
+SEO-scored articles, planned, written and published automatically.
 Every piece reinforces your brand entity across Google and AI engines.
-Start for $1 →

 How Brand Entity SEO Works